Kentico/xperience-twilio-sendgrid/README.md

 This integration allows the dipatching of all Xperience emails from the __Email queue__ to SendGrid using their reliable [Web API](https://sendgrid.com/go/email-api-signup).
 Using the Web API offers [faster email processing](https://sendgrid.com/blog/web-api-or-smtp-relay-how-should-you-send-your-mail/), so you can squeeze out the most performance while sending those big marketing campaigns!

+Additional functionality such as handling SendGrid events and an interface to manage Xperience and SendGrid suppressions will be released at the beginning of July 2022.

 ## Set up the environment

 ### Install the NuGet package